Learn about the data loss prevention on-premises repositories

 - custom document properties on Office files only

-When a detected file poses a potential risk if leaked or a compliance policy violation, DLP can take one of these four actions.
+When a detected file poses a compliance policy violation or potential risk if leaked, DLP can take one of the following four actions.

 |Block only people who have access to your on-premises network and users in your organization who weren't granted explicit access to the files from accessing file||When enforced, this action removes the Everyone, NT AUTHORITY\authenticated users, and Domain Users SIDs from the file access control list (ACL).
 Only users and groups that have been explicitly granted rights to the file or parent folder will be able to access the file.|